inner-outer-space/de-zoomcamp-2024/3-data-warehouse/readme.md

 <br>

 #### COMPARING PROCESSING VOLUME - Partitioned vs Partitioned & Clustered
-Comparing the same query against a partitioned vs a partitioned and clustered DB, we see that the clustering further decreases the amount of data that needs to be processed.
+Comparing the same query against a partitioned vs a partitioned and clustered DB, we see that clustering further decreases the amount of data that needs to be processed.
 ```sql
 # PARTITIONED ONLY
 -- Query scans 1.1 GB